magentabusiness/magentabusiness.github.io/docs/trendz/guide/predict-next-maintenance-date-of-equipment.md

 * Create a forecast for the amount of caps produced by each machine using Trendz Analytics.
 * Calculate the number of days remaining until each machine produces 500,000 caps.
 * Save the calculated remaining days as machine telemetry.
-* Create an alarm in ThingsBoard if remaining time less than 14 days.
+* Create an alarm in IoT Hub if remaining time less than 14 days.
 * Send email to the maintenance team once alarm created.

 ### Key outcomes